albertomh/djereo/README.md

 Projects created using `djereo` include:

 - A basic Python package and entrypoint, configured via a `pyproject.toml`.
-- Dependencies managed via `uv`, using a `uv.lock` file for consistent and reproducible builds.
+- Dependencies managed via `uv`, using a `uv.lock` file for reproducible builds.
 - IPython as the default shell.
 - Simple configuration to enhance your logs with `structlog`.
 - Scaffolding for unit tests run via `pytest`.